 SOUTH SAN FRANCISCO, California — The AAAS Pacific Division Alan E. Leviton Student Research Fund was initiated by the Pacific Division's Executive Committee at its 2006 meeting in South San Francisco.
 The purpose of this fund is to make awards of up to $750 each to support research projects that are parts of students' advanced degree programs.
 Awards are expected to be made on an annual basis.

-ASHLAND, Oregon — For decades, the AAAS, Pacific Division has provided a training ground for young scientists to present their research findings and rub shoulders with more senior researchers in a relaxed yet scientifically rigorous environment.
+ASHLAND, Oregon — For decades, the Pacific Division of AAAS has provided a training ground for young scientists to present their research findings and rub shoulders with more senior researchers in a relaxed yet scientifically rigorous environment.
 To continue this tradition, the Pacific Division offers a number of enticements to encourage and help students to attend the annual meetings and present their research, either orally or as posters.
 Check out the Pacific Division!
-For additional information, check out the links below or CLICK HERE to contact the Executive Director of the Pacific Division!
+For additional information, click the links below or CLICK HERE to contact the Executive Director of the Pacific Division!

 AAASPD Student Programs: